 Further, at select major intersections in areas with high volumes of foot traffic, Leading Pedestrian Intervals are recommended to give people crossing the street priority and to reduce conflicts with turning vehicles.
 At certain busy intersections, the City will determine whether scramble crosswalks, which allow pedestrians to cross in all directions (including diagonally) at the same time while vehicle traffic is stopped, are feasible.

 As discussed previously, neighborhood streets can be made more comfortable with additional pedestrian improvements.
-For example, along Farragut Drive, Cota Street, and Harter Avenue, facilities such as curb extensions, traffic circles, and high-visibility continental crosswalks would help reduce speeding and cut-through traffic, increasing comfort and safety for people walking and biking and could be on a variety of streets.
+For example, along Farragut Drive, Cota Street, and Harter Avenue, facilities such as curb extensions, traffic circles, and high-visibility continental crosswalks would help reduce speeding and cut-through traffic, increasing comfort and safety for people walking and biking.